-Statistic Data Type Description threadid CountStatistic ID of the thread. threadname StringStatistic Name of the thread. threadstate StringStatistic State of the thread. blockedtime CountStatistic Time elapsed (in milliseconds) since the thread entered the BLOCKED state.
-Returns -1 if thread contention monitoring is disabled. blockedcount CountStatistic Total number of times that the thread entered the BLOCKED state. waitedtime CountStatistic Elapsed time (in milliseconds) that the thread has been in a WAITING state.
-Returns -1 if thread contention monitoring is disabled. waitedcount CountStatistic Total number of times the thread was in WAITING or TIMED_WAITING states. lockname StringStatistic String representation of the monitor lock that the thread is blocked to enter or waiting to be notified through the Object.wait method.
+1 Statistic Data Type Description threadid CountStatistic Id of the thread. threadname StringStatistic Name of the thread. threadstate StringStatistic State of the thread. blockedtime CountStatistic Time elapsed (in milliseconds) since the thread entered the BLOCKET Returns -1 if thread contention monitoring is disabled. blockedcount CountStatistic Total number of times that the thread entered the BLOCKED state. waitedtime CountStatistic Elapsed time (in milliseconds) that the thread has been in a WAITING Returns -1 if thread contention monitoring is disabled. waitedcount CountStatistic Total number of times the thread was in WAITING or TIMED_WAITING lockname StringStatistic String representation of the monitor lock that the thread is blocked or waiting to be notified through the Object.wait method. lockownerid CountStatistic Id of the thread that holds the monitor lock of an object on which th is blocking.